BrentMeeusen/Spotify-Labelling/README.md

 The goal of the project was to make it as intuitive as possible to use, but if you happen to be unsure how you should use the application, you can read the explanation below.
 If you have an account, you can also [log in](http://spotify-labelling.21webb.nl/) and visit [this page](http://spotify-labelling.21webb.nl/how-it-works).

 ### Create an account
 To get started, you create an account [here](http://spotify-labelling.21webb.nl/register).
 After verifying your account by clicking on the link in the email you will receive, you can log in.
+When logging in, you have to grant the application access through Spotify.
+If you don't do that, the application cannot make any changes and will not let you login.

 ### Import your songs
 Once you have logged in, you will start off by selecting the songs you want to add to Spotify Labelling.
 This can be done by clicking the "Add Songs" button which will then allow you to choose the playlists to import the songs from, or you can choose to import the songs you saved.
-At this point, you will have to grant permission to use your Spotify account.
-If you do not allow this, you will not be able to use the application.
 You will now be able to view all these songs on the page where you can search for them by label, song name, artist name, and rating, as well as update the rating.

 ### Sort your songs
 Now you can start creating your own labels.
 There are already some global labels as well that many songs may belong to, like "Rock" and "EDM".
 With your songs imported and labels created, you can start making combinations.
 You can now give a song a label which will be used to create the playlists.